yichuanH/Voxify3D_official/README.md

 ### PixelArt models

+These models are from **"Make Your Own Sprites: Aliasing-Aware and Cell-Controllable Pixelization"** (SIGGRAPH Asia 2022) and are subject to their own **non-commercial license**.
+Please read and comply with the [original license](https://github.com/WuZongWei6/Pixelization) before use. **Unauthorized commercial use is prohibited.**

 | Model | Destination | Download |
 |---|---|---|
 | Pixel Art checkpoint | `PixelArt/` | [Download](https://drive.google.com/file/d/1VRYKQOsNlE1w1LXje3yTRU5THN2MGdMM/view?usp=sharing) |